WildfireXIII/helpful-tips/readme.md

 # String multiplication

-Quick python tip of the day: (pretty common one, but I always forget it exists)

 Strings can be multiplied with a number, and python automagically repeats the string that many times:

 ```python